Tai Chi "40 forms" tutorial

 North

-Unlike in Form 24, in Form 40 we may turn on the "loaded" foot.
+Unlike in Tai Chi 24 Form, in Tai Chi 40 Form we may turn on the "loaded" foot.
 To comply with the tai chi rules, we need to make this foot empty WITHOUT physically moving our body towards the other foot.
-It may seem impossible, but is, as the mater of fact, simple.
+It may seem impossible, but is, as the matter of fact, simple.

 As your weight is on your "loaded" foot, move your attention up, from the foot to the lower dan tjan (it may look as a little move back and then forward again).
 As the result, for a moment, your foot will become "empty", while still carrying your body weight.